ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> You must train your intuition — you must trust the small voice inside you which tells you exactly what to say, what to decide.
+> While we stop to think, we often miss our opportunity.
 >
-> - Ingrid Bergman
+> - Publilius Syrus
 <!-- END_JOKE_SECTION -->